KDE/documentation-develop-kde-org/content/docs/getting-started/kirigami/components-progressbars/index.md

 ---
-title: Progress Bars and Indicators
+title: Progress bars and indicators
 weight: 211
 description: Provide your users with loading state information using progress bars.
 group: components